 In the New Testament, much of the ministry of Jesus occurs on the shores of the Sea of Galilee.
 In those days, there was a continuous ribbon development of settlements and villages around the lake and plenty of trade and ferrying by boat.

 The Synoptic Gospels of Mark (1:14–20), Matthew (4:18–22), and Luke (5:1–11) describe how Jesus recruited four of his apostles from the shores of the Kinneret: the fishermen Simon and his brother Andrew and the brothers John and James.
 One of Jesus’ famous teaching episodes, the Sermon on the Mount, is supposed to have been given on a hill overlooking the Kinneret.
-Many of his miracles are also said to have occurred here including his walking on water, calming the storm, the disciples and the miraculous catch of fish, and his feeding five thousand people (in Tabgha).
+Many of his miracles are also said to have occurred here.
+Including walking on water, calming the storm, the disciples and the miraculous catch of fish, and his feeding five thousand people (in Tabgha).
 In John’s Gospel, the sea provides the setting for Jesus’ third post-resurrection appearance to his disciples (John 21).

 Popular Stites Among Christian Pilgrims